jmcaplan/sefariaExtension/README.md

 ![Find Extension](media/find_extension.gif)

 ### *Version 1 Interface*
 Type in the hebrew word you wish to search, and click 'Search'.
-You should see the Jastrow Dictionary definitions relevant to your query.
+You should see the Jastrow Dictionary definitions relevant to your query, along with functional links to Sefaria pages.
 If you are lucky enough, you might just stumble upon a 'Jastrow Jackpot':

 ![Successful Jackpot](media/successful_jackpot.gif)